Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Beneficial properties for the body

-Brazil nuts are very nutritious and useful for people prone to cancer, because the selenium contained in it prevents the development of colon, breast, lung and prostate cancer.
-Fiber cleanses the intestines and aids in digestion.
-Vitamins and trace elements in the composition of this nut strengthen the immune system and improve the metabolism in the body.
+Brazil nuts are very nutritious and useful for people predisposed to cancer, because the selenium it contains prevents the development of intestinal, breast, lung and prostate cancer.
+Fiber cleanses the intestines and promotes digestion.
+The vitamins and microelements contained in this nut strengthen the immune system and improve metabolism in the body.

-You can use this product as a prevention of various diseases: of cardio-vascular system, thyroid gland, atherosclerosis and cataracts.
-So, it is necessary to eat it for all people of all ages, men and women.
+You can use this product as a preventive measure for various diseases: cardiovascular system, thyroid gland, atherosclerosis and cataracts.
+This means that all people of all ages, men and women, need to eat it.

 Men

-Brazil nuts are important for men's health, as they supply the body with valuable selenium in large quantities, which prevents the development of many male diseases.
+Brazil nuts are important for men's health, since they supply the body with valuable selenium in large quantities, which prevents the development of many male diseases.

 Benefits of nuts:

-• Selenium and magnesium take care of the health of the prostate: it prevents the development of prostatitis and prostate cancer.
+• Selenium and magnesium take care of prostate health: prevents the development of prostatitis and prostate cancer.

-• Antioxidants and vitamins C and E stop oxidative processes thereby reducing the risk of cancer and cardiovascular disease.
+• Antioxidants and vitamins C and E stop oxidative processes, thereby reducing the possibility of cancer and cardiovascular diseases.

-• Testosterone levels increase by a few percent, sperm motility improves.
+• Testosterone levels increase by several percent, and sperm motility improves.

-• The content of cholesterol decreases, which positively affects the condition of the heart and blood vessels and prevents the formation of blood clots.
+• Cholesterol levels are reduced, which has a positive effect on the condition of the heart and blood vessels and prevents the formation of blood clots.

-• The use of Brazil nuts is useful for the male reproductive system, in particular, it improves the functioning of the testes.
+• Eating Brazil nuts is beneficial for the male reproductive system, in particular it improves the functioning of the testes.

-• contained in nuts is a protection against problems with the heart, blood vessels and excess weight.
+• nuts contained in nuts are protection against problems with the heart, blood vessels and excess weight.

 Women

-• Selenium is necessary for the proper functioning of the female reproductive system, the normal course of pregnancy, birth healthy child without pathologies.
-It also provides thyroid protection.
+• Selenium is necessary for the proper functioning of the female reproductive system, normal pregnancy, birth healthy child without pathologies.
+It also provides protection to the thyroid gland.

 • Antioxidants fight free radicals, slowing down aging and prolonging the youth of the female body.

-• Vitamin E is needed by every woman to look beautiful, as it takes care of the health of the skin, hair and nails.
+• Every woman needs vitamin E to look beautiful, as it takes care of the health of skin, hair and nails.

 • Polyunsaturated fatty acids lower cholesterol levels.